gabepesco/Normalized-ALS-Research/README.md

 | ALS            | 97.39%      | 99.27%         | 99.02%       | 93.32%        |
 | Normalized ALS | 98.32%      | 99.43%         | 99.28%       | 96.13%        |

 As we can see, both ALS models offer significantly higher performance than the popularity recommendation model.
 The normalized ALS scores better across the board, with especially large gains in the long tail.
-The normalized model reduced the remaining error by 35%, indicating that this method holds significant promise with respect to sparse datasets.
+The normalized model reduced the remaining overall error by 35% and reduced the remaining long tail error by 42%, indicating that this method holds significant promise with respect to sparse datasets.

 ## Areas for Future Research